oxsecurity/megalinter/README.md

 <!-- markdown-headers
 ---
 title: Compare MegaLinter and SuperLinter
-description: Detailed differences between MegaLinter and SuperLinter (performances, reporters, architecture...)
+description: Detailed differences between MegaLinter and SuperLinter (performances, reporters, architecture…)
 ---
 -->
 ## MegaLinter vs Super-Linter

-The hard-fork of Super-Linter to be rewritten in Python is not just a language switch: use of python flexibility and libraries allowed to define lots of additional functions described below
+The hard-fork of Super-Linter to be rewritten in Python isn't just a language switch: use of python flexibility and libraries allowed to define lots of additional functions described below

 ### Performances